 Hummingbirds, Osprey, California Quail, White-throated swifts, Great Horned Owls, Western Bluebirds, Red-Tailed Hawks, and Golden Eagles are just a couple of the unique birds that you can find throughout the South Okanagan.

-Here are some of the top spots in and around Osoyoos to catch a glimpse at some of British Columbia’s beloved creatures:
+Here are some of the top spots in and around Osoyoos to catch a glimpse at some of British Columbia’s beloved birds:

-Haynes Point Provincial Park is located 2 km (1.25 mi) south of Osoyoos.
-Upon arriving to the park, you have two choices: you can walk the length of the point, which is a paved, accessible path.
-Or, enjoy the wetland trail which has footbridges & raised boardwalk sections over the lower lying gravel areas.
 An information kiosk is located at the beginning of the park and provides excellent information on the history of the park in addition to the local wildlife.
-Please note that while the park is dog friendly (dogs must remain on leash) the wetland trail is not in order to promote preservation of the trail’s surroundings.
+Please note that while the park is dog friendly (dogs must remain on leash) the wetland trail is not in order to promote the preservation of the trail’s surroundings.

 2. OSOYOOS OXBOWS